 How to Register a Farm Name

-This will also tell you the costs, and the time frame for renewal.
+This will also provide you with information about the costs of registration and the time frame for renewal.

-Although you may not think this is an avenue to go down, speak with an accountant, it could be in your best financial interest to run your farm as a business and not just as a home.
+Although you may not think this is an avenue to go down, speak with an accountant.
+It could be in your best financial interest to run your farm as a business and not just as a home or hobby farm.

 Questions & Answers

 Question: My farm caters to all types of farming.
 Do you have any suggestions for a name?